tatumio/tatum-js/README.md

 Here's a brief overview of how to utilize TatumSDK for RPC calls and subscribing to notifications.

 ### Initialization
-Start by importing the TatumSDK library and initializing the Ethereum client as follows:
+Start by importing the TatumSDK library and initializing Ethereum client as follows:
-Subscribe for any transaction on Ethereum address.

 ```js
 import {